Maximizing Your Bathroom Space with a Small Shower Door

 1. Why a Small Shower Door Makes a Big Difference

-2. Choosing the Right Style: Frameless vs. Framed
+2. Selecting the Right Style: Framed vs. Frameless

 3. Glass Options: Making the Room Feel Bigger or More Private